Current Fellows

 Internship:

 April 30 - May 28, 2022.
 Indiana University School of Medicine.
 Department of Pathology, Indianapolis, IN.
 Mentors: Doctors Ruben Vidal & Bernardino Ghetti.
-Syrah's internship focused on the neuropathology that underlies neurodegenerative tauopathies.
-She learned how to extract and purify tau disease fibrils from patient-derived brain tissue.
+Syrah’s internship focused on the neuropathology that underlies neurodegenerative tauopathies.
+She learned how to extract and purify tau disease fibrils from patient brain tissue to be used for her in vitro assays.
+She also worked directly with different murine lines from extracting primary neuronal cells to initiating neurodegenerative pathology in wild-type mice.

 Simon Weaver